hieuthi/joplin-plugin-container-with-classes/README.md

 </div>
 ```

-For nested div the parent need to have more ":" than chils:
+For nested div the parent need to have more ":" than childs:
 ```
 :::::: parentclass